WebAssembly/WASI/Contributing.md

 ## Filing changes to existing phase 3 proposals

-Extending existing phase 3 WASI proposals follow a different process than filing new proposals.
+Extending existing phase 3 WASI proposals follows a different process than filing new proposals.
 Because the scope of a phase 3 proposal is already set, further changes to its APIs are tracked independently as phase 2 proposals behind an `@unstable` gate in WIT.
-Once an extension is sufficiently developed, and meets the phase 3 criteria, it must go through a vote in the WASI SG to get reach phase 3.
+Once an extension is sufficiently developed, and meets the phase 3 criteria, it must go through a vote in the WASI SG to reach phase 3.
 Once that's done, the `@unstable` gate can be replaced with `@since`, and the extension can be included in a future WASI release.